dell-asm/dell-brocade/docs/README.markdown

 This module supports the following functionality:

  * Alias creation and deletion.
+ * Addition and Removal of Members from alias.
  * Zone creation and deletion.
  * Addition and Removal of Members from zones.
  * Config creation and deletion.